a-elita/alpha-video/docs/doc1.md

 Cloud hosting such as heroku is not recommended
 :::

-What is Youtube for Alexa DIY?
+What is Alpha-Video?
 A skill to stream audio from Youtube to Your Alexa.

 Any Questions ask them on Discord